Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 Ingólfr bowed his head once.
 He left the hall, leaving it quiet again.

 Sága stood, closing the book she was reading.
-She went to Hjalvir and talked to him in quiet voices Ljörn couldn't hear.
+She went to Hjalvir and talked to him in a quiet voice Ljörn couldn't hear.
 After a bit of talking, she turned to everyone else in the room.

 "I have a tale to tell!"
 Sága announced.
 The chatter quieted down, and the warriors, who were still awake, turned their attention to her.
 She pulled her chair closer to the hearth, sitting down as she continued.
 "I announce to you all!
 Draugrinn ór Mínu Minni, the tale of which Jóki, he and Yngvarr..."